I added EVOO to my Coffee

 Starbucks Oleato™ Olive Oil Coffee in the News

 Tuesday evening Starbucks (SBUX) announced a range of new coffee drinks called Oleato™ which feature the addition of a tablespoon of EVOO.
-As a food professional and trained olive oil taster I could not easily imagine enjoying our favorite local artisan-roast coffee with good EVOO, however, on a deeper level I was curious.
+As a food professional and trained olive oil taster I could not easily imagine enjoying our favorite local artisan-roast coffee (or even Starbucks) with good EVOO, however, on a deeper level I was curious.

 Olive Oil Coffee Exploration & Result